Leoprasad/Enhancing-Load-Balancing-in-Online-Social-Networks/README.md

 to better balance load distribution among servers.
-The enhanced greedy phase incorporates a prioritization strategy for user reassignments, which, though increasing computational overhead, allows for more strategic decisionmaking.
+The enhanced greedy phase incorporates a prioritization strategy for user reassignments, which, though increasing computational overhead, allows for more strategic decision making.
 This phase now involves sorting and prioritizing users based on specific criteria, moving beyond the simpler approach of the original algorithm.
 Additionally, we have